denis-zakharov/go-concurrency-patterns/README.md

 `pipeline_02` is a combination of the fan-in and fan-out patterns into a pipeline.

+`pipeline_03` is an example of early stopping - producers stop when consumer wants to stop earlier.

+The guidelines for pipeline construction:

+- stages close their outbound channels when all the send operations are done.
+- stages keep receiving values from inbound channels until those channels are closed or the senders are unblocked.

 # Share Memory by Communicating
 - [Codewalk](https://go.dev/doc/codewalk/sharemem/)